jhq1234/useful_tool/README.md

 # Useful tool box for Computer vision
-This Repository is the toolbox that help the computer vision but time consuming petty work
+This Repository is the toolbox that helps the computer vision task but time-consuming petty work